An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Method

-Inspired by SRNTT\cite{zhang2019image} and T2Net\cite{feng2021task}, we propose a cross-attention-based Self-Texture Fusion (STF) module, whose main idea is to globally retrieve texture features in pixel features and fuse the most similar information weighted to pixel features to accomplish feature-based texture enhancement.
-As shown in Figure 4(b), we use the features sampled from $F_{LFIC}$ by nearest-neighborhood interpolation as the Query ($Q$) of the cross-attention module and use $F_{TL}$ as the Key ($K$) and Value ($V$) of the cross-attention module.
-To retrieve the texture features that are most relevant to the pixel feature $F_{LFIC}$, we first compute the similarity matrix $R$ of $Q$ and $K$, where each element $r_{i,j}$ of $R$ is computed according to Equation 4, where $q_{i}$ represents an element of $Q$, and $k_{j}$ represents an element of $K$.
+Inspired by SRNTT \cite{zhang2019image} and T2Net \cite{feng2021task}, we propose the cross-attention-based STF module, whose main idea is to globally retrieve texture features most similar to $F_{LFIC}$ in $F_{TL}$ and fuse the retrieved features to $F_{LFIC}$, thus completing the feature-based texture enhancement.
+As shown in Fig.4(b), we use the features sampled from $F_{LFIC}$ by nearest-neighborhood interpolation as the query (Q) and use $F_{TL}$ as the key ($K$) and value ($V$) of the cross-attention module.
+To retrieve the texture features that are most relevant to the pixel feature $F_{LFIC}$, we first compute the similarity matrix $R$ of $Q$ and $K$, where each element $r_{i,j}$ of $R$ is computed according to Eq.(4), where $q_{i}$ represents an element of $Q$, and $k_{j}$ represents an element of $K$.
 Then we obtain the coordinate index matrix $T$ with the highest similarity to $q_{i}$ in $K$.
 An element in $T$ is $t_i=\arg \max _j\left(r_{i, j}\right)$, and $t_{i}$ represents the position coordinates of the texture feature $k_{j}$ with the highest similarity to $q_{i}$ in $F_{TL}$.
 We pick the feature vector $a_{i}$ with the highest similarity to each element in $Q$ from $V$ according to the coordinate index matrix $T$ to obtain the retrieved texture feature $A$, which can be represented by $a_i=v_{t_i}$ where $a_i$ is an element in $A$ and $v_{t_i}$ represents the element at the $t_i$-th position in $V$.
-To fuse the retrieved texture feature $A$ with the pixel feature $F_{LFIC}$, we first concatenate $F_{LFIC}$ with $A$ and obtain the aggregated feature $Z$ through the output of an MLP, that is $Z=MLP(Concat(F_{LFIC}, A))$.
-Finally, we calculate the soft attention map $S$, where an element $s_i$ in $S$ represents the confidence of each element $a_i$ in the retrieved texture feature $A$, and $s_i=\max _j\left(r_{i, j}\right)$. $F_{STF}$ is calculated as Equation 5:
+To fuse the retrieved texture feature $A$ with the feature $F_{LFIC}$, we first concatenate $F_{LFIC}$ with $A$ and obtain the aggregated feature $Z$ through the output of an MLP, that is $Z=MLP(Concat(F_{LFIC}, A))$.
+Finally, we calculate the soft attention map $S$, where an element $s_i$ in $S$ represents the confidence of each element $a_i$ in the retrieved texture feature $A$, and $s_i=\max _j\left(r_{i, j}\right)$. $F_{STF}$ is calculated as below:

 where $\langle\cdot\rangle$ represents inner product operation, $\|\cdot\|$ represents the square root operation, and $\oplus$ represents element-wise summation.